Home Chapter Happenings | Scholarship Fund | Community Outreach

 Chamber of Commerce "Business After Hours"

 On January 19th our Chapter had an information booth at the “Business After Hours” event of the Greater Fort Walton Beach Chamber of Commerce, held at the Emerald Coast Science Center.
 At the booth, our displays highlighted Chapter membership, our Community Outreach programs, and our Scholarship programs.
-(See photo)
+At the table are Fred Westfall and Dave Parisot.

 2022